 Enterprises are moving from legacy systems hosted on their servers to the cloud.
 Further, users are expecting corporate intranets to mimic the experience they get from the apps they are accustomed to using daily – to communicate, share, buy goods, watch movies, etc.

-A ready to go, cloud-based Office 365 intranet is an easy and affordable SharePoint intranet alternative, as it is not complex, can be quickly implemented within your Office 365 environment and provides a modern experience that engages your employees.
+A ready to go, cloud-based Office 365 (now renamed Microsoft 365) intranet is an easy and affordable SharePoint intranet alternative, as it is not complex, can be quickly implemented within your Microsoft Office 365 environment and provides a modern experience that engages your employees.

 Businesses and workplaces across the globe are changing and so are the technology expectations of its users – mobility, personalization, collaboration, and easy access to information being at the top of the list.